JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 - Currently, the IR backend **does not generate source maps for Kotlin code**.
 You can follow the progress [on YouTrack](https://youtrack.jetbrains.com/issue/KT-39447).
 - Some **libraries that rely on specific characteristics** of the default backend, such as `kotlin-wrappers`, can display some problems.
 You can follow the investigation and progress [on YouTrack](https://youtrack.jetbrains.com/issue/KT-40525).
 - The IR backend **does not make Kotlin declarations available to JavaScript** by default at all.
 To make Kotlin declarations visible to JavaScript, they **must be** annotated with [`@JsExport`](js-to-kotlin-interop.md#jsexport-annotation).

-## Preview: generation of TypeScript declaration files (d.ts)

-The Kotlin/JS IR compiler is capable of generating TypeScript definitions from your Kotlin code.
-These definitions can be used by JavaScript tools and IDEs when working on hybrid apps to provide autocompletion, support static analyzers, and make it easier to include Kotlin code in JavaScript and TypeScript projects.

-Top-level declarations marked with [`@JsExport`](js-to-kotlin-interop.md#jsexport-annotation) in a project that produces executable files (`binaries.executable()`) will get a `.d.ts` file generated, which contains the TypeScript definitions for the exported Kotlin declarations.
-In Kotlin 1.4, these declarations can be found in `build/js/packages/<package_name>/kotlin` alongside the corresponding, un-webpacked JavaScript code.

-The generation of TypeScript declaration files is a feature exclusive to the IR compiler, and is in active development.
-If you run into any problems, please submit them to the Kotlin [issue tracker](https://youtrack.jetbrains.com/issues?q=%23%7BKJS:%20d.ts%20generation%7D) or vote for submitted issues that impact you.

 ## Authoring libraries for the IR compiler with backwards compatibility